apache/airflow/dev/README_AIRFLOW3_DEV.md

 You can pin the workflow from the list of workflows for easy access to it.

 [!NOTE]
-It should be the commit hash of the commit in the `main` branch, not in the original PR - you can fint it via `git log` or looking up main History.
+It should be the commit hash of the commit in the `main` branch, not in the original PR - you can find it via `git log` or looking up main History.

 ![Backport commit](images/backport_commit_action.png)